auwallinus/README.md/README.md

 # README.md
-# [Your Name]
+# Auwal Linus

 [Your profile picture]

 ## About

-I'm a [your job title] with experience in [list of technologies].
+I'm a dedicated Frontend Developer who is about to graduate with no working experience yet but i have experience in [react.dev].
 I'm passionate about [your interests] and I'm always looking for new challenges.

 ## Projects